lidofinance/alerting-forta/csm-alerts/README.md

          5. 🚨 CRITICAL: MANAGE_FAST_LANE_CONFIG_ROLE
          6. 🚨 CRITICAL: MANAGE_REPORT_PROCESSOR_ROLE
 4. **CSFeeDistributor**

-   1. Alerting for failed transactions
-      1. 🚨 CRITICAL: transaction reverted with InvalidShares -> CSFeeOracle reports incorrect amount of shares to distribute.
-      2. 🚨 CRITICAL: transaction reverted with NotEnoughShares -> CSFeeDistributor internal accounting error.
-      3. 🚨 CRITICAL: transaction reverted with InvalidTreeRoot or InvalidTreeCID -> CSFeeOracle built incorrect report.
-   2. Events monitoring
+   1. Events monitoring
       1. 🚨 CRITICAL: Receiver of TransferShares is NOT CSAccounting, if from is CSFeeDistributor
       2. 🔴 HIGH: No fees distributed for X days (repeat every 1 day).
       3. 🔵 INFO: DistributionDataUpdated -> Oracle settled a new report.
-   3. Roles monitoring
+   2. Roles monitoring
       1. 🚨 CRITICAL: DEFAULT_ADMIN_ROLE
       2. 🚨 CRITICAL: RECOVERER_ROLE

 5. **CSEarlyAdoption**

    - _To be added_

 6. **OssifiableProxy**